apigeek3000/apigee-networking-101/README.md

 ### Apigee Terraform Supplemental

-You can find more Terraform solutions for Apigee X at the [Apigee Github](https://github.com/apigee/terraform-modules)
+Optional: You can find more Terraform solutions for Apigee X at the [Apigee Github](https://github.com/apigee/terraform-modules).
+Note that this repository stands alone, so this link is provided only if interested to learn more.

 ## Deploy & Test Apigee components